F8 2019 Facebook updates that will help you to rock the Social media world!

 - FACEBOOK: Always new News Feed

-Google’s killer feature was their Page Rank algorithm, which has gone through more changes than the suits you’ve owned over the years.
+Google’s killer feature was its Page Rank algorithm, which has gone through more changes than the suits you’ve owned over the years.
 Users who don’t really engage with specific content, yet interact with it (read, view, play) and spend a lot of time, consuming such content.
 Well, the more time users spend, on a specific post, the more people it will reach.

 3. FACEBOOK: Videos over images